xlxsgit/Repository-for-VCAAN/README.md

 **README**
 # 1. Introduction
-This repository is used to reproduce experimental results from studies (Varying-Coefficient Autoregressive Adversarial Network).
+This repository is used to reproduce experimental results from [Imputation for spatiotemporal PM2.5 data via Varying-Coefficient Autoregressive Adversarial Network](https://doi.org/10.1016/j.envsoft.2025.106564).
 The dataset is downloaded directly from the Python library [TSDB](https://github.com/WenjieDu/TSDB).
 See VCAAN.py for more information.

 # 2. Usage